ClayAucoin/codex-lv2-may-2025/guides/week8-capstone/capstone-guide-all.md

 # 🎯 Level 17: User Interaction Design

 ## What You'll Do
 Design and implement user interactions that make your API calls more dynamic and useful.
+This is your chance to get creative and bring your unique idea to life!
+Think about what would make your app engaging and fun to use.
+Consider how users will discover and interact with your creation - will they click buttons, type inputs, or explore different options?
+This is where your project transforms from a simple API call into something truly special that showcases your creativity and problem-solving skills.

 ## Instructions
 - Think about how you want your user to interact with your app and the API you chose